-The secondary proton and neutron rates induce important radiation damages and power dissipation in the horns which have been addressed in reference [23], and which will require specific R&D effort.
-At 2.2 GeV, kaon yields are very low, but it has a dramatic energy dependence as further studied in section 3.
-It is worth mentioning that the numbers in table 2 are not to be taken as face values, because the cross sections of pion and kaon productions using proton beam are still under studies as for instance by the HARP experiment [30].
+The secondary proton and neutron rates induce important radiation damages and power dissipation in the horns which have been addressed in [23], and which will require specific R&D effort.
+At 2.2 GeV, kaon yields are very low, but it has a dramatic energy dependence as further studied in Sect.
+3. It is worth to mention that the numbers in Table 2 are not to be taken as face values, because the cross sections of pion and kaon productions using proton beam are still under studies as for instance by the HARP experiment [30].
 The cross section uncertainties are the main source of discrepancy between simulator programs.
 Some comparisons between FLUKA and MARS [32] have already been presented in the same context [23].
-The energy distribution of the pions exiting the target, computed with the two simulator programs FLUKA and MARS, is shown on figure 3(a).
+The energy distribution of the pions exiting the target, computed with the two simulator programs FLUKA and MARS, is shown on Fig. 3a.
 The discrepancy is quite large for the low energy part.
-However, the horns are designed to focus the high energy part of the spectrum (see section 4), and therefore, MARS and FLUKA are in better agreement for the energy spectrum computed at the entrance of the decay tunnel, as shows figure 3(b).
-So, the discrepancy at low energy between MARS and FLUKA does not matter too much for the present application.
-A difference of 10% has been found between the θ{13} sensitivity computed with the two generators (see section 7), that can be taken as systematic error.
+However, the horns are designed to focus the high energy part of the spectrum (see Sect.
+4), and therefore, MARS and FLUKA are in better agreement for the energy spectrum computed at the entrance of the decay tunnel, as shows Fig. 3b.
+For a 2.2 GeV beam and a positive focusing, 27% more ν{μ} and 6% more ν{e} neutrinos are produced around the oscillation probability maximum with the FLUKA generator.
+It turns out that a sensitivity 10% better for FLUKA compared to MARS has been found for the $\sin^2(2\theta{13})$ sensitivity (see Sect.
+7).
+So, the discrepancy at low energy between MARS and FLUKA does not matter too much for the present application, and the sensitivity difference can be taken as a systematic error.